 - Change the washer if the tap is dripping.

 - Don’t drop rubbish down the loo – put it in the bin

 - To detect a leaky toilet, put food dye in the cistern.
 If coloured water starts to come through without flushing, then you have a leaky loo.

 - Run the dishwasher on full loads.
 Energy Star dishwashers typically use less water than washing dishes by hand.

 - Check the water efficiency when shopping for a new dishwasher.
 Websites such as the Consortium for Energy Efficiency compare water use between models.

 - Don’t use running water to thaw food.
 For water efficiency and food safety, defrost food in the refrigerator.

 - Cook food in as little water as possible.
 This also helps it retain more nutrients.

-- Washing dark clothes in cold water saves water and energy, and helps your clothes retain their colour.
+- Wash dark clothes in cold water – it saves water and energy and helps clothes retain their colour.

-- Water plants early morning/ late evening – It reduces evaporation
+- Water plants early morning or late evening to reduce evaporation.

-- Deep-soaking plants when watering.
+- Deep-soak plants when watering.
 Do it long enough for the moisture to soak down to the roots where it will do the most good.
-A light sprinkling can evaporate quickly and tends to encourage shallow root systems.
+A light sprinkling can evaporate quickly and encourage shallow root systems.

-- Only water when your plants need it – remember plants may need less watering in winter – change your watering systems.
+- Only water when your plants need it – plants need less watering in winter.

-- Where possible, use a watering can instead of a hosepipe for watering.
+- Use a watering can instead of a hose.

 - Harvest rainwater and recycle wastewater.

-- Lower water levels will reduce water loss due to splashing
+- Don’t overfill – lower water levels to reduce water loss from splashing.

-- Cover pool when not around – (on average 55 litres evaporate per day in warm weather)
+- Cover your pool – on average 55 litres evaporate a day in warm weather.

 - Use a commercial car wash that recycles water – they use less water than washing your car yourself.

-And spread the word!
-Tell others about the need for water conservation on the island.
+Spread the word!
+Tell others about the need to save water on the islands.